Thursday, July 29, 2021

 Clarke breaks ALL the rules.

 By this, I mean the writing rules that I personally adhere to.
 (I ignore everyone else's rules.)
 My number one writing rule is: Situate the reader.
 Right at the beginning, make readers aware of when and where they are, and who the narrator is.
 Apparently, Clarke has not heard about my rule.
 Not only does Clarke leave us totally in the dark for a significant portion of the book as to when, and especially where, we are, we actually don't know who (in the conventional sense) is telling the story until it is nearly at its conclusion.
-I was so disoriented, that I nearly put the book in the beginning.
+I was so disoriented, that I nearly put the book down.
 And then it grabbed me by the throat and wouldn't let go.
 Because not knowing was intoxicating.

 Rather than situate the reader, Clarke plops us into the head of the person telling the story.
 It is told in first person, so that is relatively easy.
 But what is so unusual about Clarke's approach is that you, the reader, have no idea what is going on, because the narrator has no idea what is going on.
 The only way Clarke could pull this off successfully is with a brilliant control of a highly unusual voice.
 Everything that would normally be accomplished with plot, with back story, with exposition, with dialogue, with description (or at least descriptions that we can understand), is conveyed through voice, and with the dizzying, surreal quality than only a distinctive, atypical manner of expression can produce.